belenbarrospena/phd-ADSS-PGR-2018/README.md

 # ADSS PGR conference 2018
 This was my presentation for the Arts, Design and Social Sciences Postgraduate Research conference in 2018 at Northumbria University, where I spoke about money.

-[These are the slides](https://belenbarrospena.github.io/phd-ADSS-PGR-2018), and you can read the talk script below.
+[These are the slides](https://belenbarrospena.github.io/phd-ADSS-PGR-2018), and you can read the presentation script below.

-##Script
+## Script

 Hello all.
 I am Belén, and my PhD, which is supervised by Professors Vines and Holmquist, is about three things: participatory design, older adults, and digital financial services.